 Assembly, Part 1

-- Combine 1/3 cup whole milk and 1 teaspoon clear vanilla extract in a small bowl, whisking to combine.
+- Combine the cream and almond extract for assembly in a small bowl, whisking to combine.
 Set aside.

 For the Chocolate Tahini Magic Shell

-- In a double boiler (or, a glass bowl set on top of a sauce pan with 2-inches of water, making sure that the water isn’t touching the bottom of the bowl), combine 3 ounces roughly chopped milk chocolate, 1/2 cup tahini, and 1/2 cup refined coconut oil.
+- In a double boiler (or, a glass bowl set on top of a sauce pan with 2-inches of water, making sure that the water isn't touching the bottom of the bowl), combine the milk chocolate, tahini, and coconut oil for the magic shell.
 Cook over medium heat, until the chocolate is fully melted, whisking to combine the ingredients every so often to prevent any scorching.
 The final mixture should be smooth and homogenous.
 Transfer to a tall glass and cool slightly.

 Assembly, Part 2